Royal Entomological Society: Structure and activities

-The society's patron is Her Majesty The Queen and its vice-patron is The Earl of Selborne.
+The society's patron was Her Majesty The Queen and its vice-patron is The Earl of Selborne.
 The society is governed by its council, which is chaired by the society's president, according to a set of by-laws.
 The members of council, the president and the other officers are elected from the society's fellowship and membership.
 The aim of the Royal Entomological Society is the improvement and diffusion of entomological science.
 This is achieved through publications, scientific meetings, supporting and funding entomological expeditions, and public events.
 The society maintains an entomological library at its headquarters in St Albans, UK. and convenes over 15 special interest groups, covering a range of scientific fields within entomology.

-With the support of over 60 partner organisations, the society organises National Insect Week, a biennial initiative to engage the public with the importance of insects and entomology, through hundreds of events and activities across the UK.
-The society also organises Insect Festivals, a biennial series of one day events in York and Bristol celebrating insects and entomology.
-In 2016 the society held its first EntoSci conference, EntoSci16, to promote entomology to 14 to 18 year olds, the event is now held biennially.
+With the support of over 60 partner organisations, the society organises Insect Week, an annual initiative to engage the public with the importance of insects and entomology, through hundreds of events and activities across the UK.
+The society has also organised Insect Festivals, a series of one day events in York and Bristol celebrating insects and entomology.
+In 2016 the society held the EntoSci conference EntoSci16 with Harper Adams University to promote entomology to 14 to 18 year olds, and again in 2018.

-In 2022 the society announced it will sponsor a garden at the 2023 RHS Chelsea Flower Show with the charity Project Giving Back, the garden will be designed by Tom Massey and will have habitats for different types of insects and a laboratory to study them.
+In 2022 the society announced it would sponsor a garden at the 2023 RHS Chelsea Flower Show with the charity Project Giving Back, the garden will be designed by Tom Massey and will have habitats for different types of insects and a laboratory to study them.
+At the show the garden won a Silver-gilt medal and was built by Landscape Associates.

+The garden was relocated to Stratford Cross in East London in opened to the public in Summer 2024.

+The society engages with policy makers, in 2023 it published a peer-reviewed paper Grand Challenges in Entomology, identifying high priority challenges for the future of insect science.
+The society submitted evidence to the UK Parliament Science, Innovation and Technology Committee's report on Insect decline and UK food security, published in March 2024.

 Publications

-The society publishes seven scientific journals:
+The society publishes seven scientific journals in partnership with Wiley: